Want to try it for yourself?

 CI/CD Pipeline Tools

-Snyk can help you to continuously avoid known vulnerabilities in your dependencies.
+Snyk can help you to continuously avoid known vulnerabilities in your dependencies with static application security testing for example.
 You can find Snyk security integrations with TeamCity, Jenkins, and many other CI/CD tools and systems.
-Here you can check out Snyk’s integration configuration examples in our GitHub repository.
+Here you can check out Snyk's integration configuration examples in our GitHub repository.

 The major source control services have also gotten in on the act.
 GitLab was first to the punch with its GitLab CI/CD offering; GitHub followed with GitHub Actions.
 Snyk offers integration with both GitLab and GitHub.